joshgallantt/Nexus/README.md

 * **Composability over hardcoding** – define your event once, route it anywhere: console, analytics, files, crash logs, and more.
 * **First-class concurrency** – every part of Nexus is actor-based and thread-safe by default.
 Fire-and-forget, even from async contexts.
 * **Stays out of your way** – drop-in logging, zero-config defaults, and Swift-native ergonomics.
 * **Scalable architecture** – from side-projects to production apps, Nexus grows with your needs.
-Add new destinations, log levels, or routing keys without touching call sites.
+Add new destinations their logic without touching call sites.
 * **No Dependancies** – Ever.